open-o11y/docs/googletestdemo/GOOGLE_TEST.md

 make
 make test
 ```
-This will run all tests in the repo - note that this is how CMake is structured in OTel CPP.
+This will run all tests in the repo.

+To run tests individually, in terminal, navigate to the `build` directory and execute the following command:
+'''
+ctest -R <name_of_your_test>
+'''
+For example, this command will build and execute the test named TEST(Meter, CollectSyncInstruments) in the metrics library:
+'''
+ctest -R metrics.Meter.CollectSyncInstruments
+'''

 The second cmake option creates test coverage reports; these are able to be viewed using a tool like lcov (instructions to download [here](http://ltp.sourceforge.net/coverage/lcov.php)), and running the command
 ```C++